Fiserv/Commerce-Hub/docs/Resources/Master-Data/Order-Data.md

+---
+tags: [carat, commerce-hub, enterprise, order-details, order-data, master-data, item-details]
+---

 # Order Data

-Order data contains elements of the customers purchase.
-This data can be used to improve authorization rates and reduce fraud.
+Order data contains parameters of the customers purchase.
+This data can be used for merchant database tracking, improve authorization rates and reduce fraud.

 <!--
 type: tab